 Opting-in as a Validator

 L1 validator participation in the mev-commit protocol adds ultimate credibility to commitments and enforces their delivery.
 This guide walks through the process of opting-in to the mev-commit testnet as a Holesky validator.
 A restaking version will also be enabled in the future through Eigenlayer.
+Prerequisites:- An operational Holesky validator node.

 - An operational mev-boost sidecar or equivalent.